gaelph/gen/README.md

 ## Examples
 Look in the `.gen` directory of this project to have more complete examples.

-## Configuratiom
+## Configuration
-By default, `gen` looks for its configuration in a `.gen` directory in the current working directory.
+By default, `gen` looks for its configuration in `.gen/` in the current working directory.
 You can override this path with the `GEN_PATH` environnement variable.

 `.gen` structure: